DordyBalbez/Pokemon-Catch-Probability/README.txt

 When entering into battle with a wild pokemon, the probabilities should change

 Next:
-Support for later gens and other emulators
+Support for later gens, Japanese ROMs, and other emulators Prettier GUI
-Prettier GUI
 MacOS support